calcuis/logo/README.md

 # Logo <cαlcμ>
-this repository contains the official calcuis logo in SVG and PNG format.
+this repository contains the official calcuis logo in SVG and PNG format

 | SVG | PNG |